 Australian writer Wayne Macauley has this to say about what makes a good short story:

 A surprising first sentence, a vivid realisation of place, an unexpected narrative voice, a sense of something unfolding or unravelling—but above all some kind of music.
 I am never quite sure what this music is but I always know it when I hear it.
 As in life, certain moments are experienced more intensely and therefore more vividly remembered when they are underscored by music.
 (Think driving into the sunset with your favourite song on the radio.)
 Short story writing is about capturing this kind of concentrated, intensified experience.
 Slackness, sloppiness, blah-blah-blah-ing is unforgivable in a work of short fiction—everything should be working towards a squeezing, a tensioning, a tightening.
 Making music, in other words.

 This sums up for me what is so wonderfully satisfying about writing a short story.
-Perhaps my journalistic background (I was a radio journalist; writing quick, fast and tight was everything) has primed me for the genre; perhaps as a singer and musician I also love that the lyricism and rhythm of language is foregrounded in the short story.
+Perhaps my journalistic background (I was a radio journalist: writing quick, fast, and tight was everything) has primed me for the genre; perhaps as a singer I also love that the lyricism and rhythm of language is foregrounded in the short story.

-Just as a drummer tightens his drum skins or a violinist tightens her strings to elicit the best sound, so a short story writer must constantly tighten, shorten, hold taut.
+Just as a drummer tightens her drum skins or a violinist tightens his strings to elicit the best sound, so a short story writer must constantly tighten, shorten, hold taut.
 There must be a concentration, a distilling, an intensification of elements.
 The finished short story must reduce all the architecture of writing to the minimum necessary amount.

 Readers fill in the gaps.
 That is the great pleasure of reading, and it is heightened when reading short fiction.